 Here are some ways to initiate a potentially difficult conversation.
 You can start by picking a time and place where you are both calm and comfortable.
-You might focus on the name-calling, or you might focus on the broader relationship.
+You might focus specifically on the name-calling, or you might want to focus on the broader relationship.
 For example, you could say,

-- The other night in bed it sounded like you said someone else's name.
-Do you remember that?
+- I'm not sure how to say this, but the other night in bed it sounded like you said someone else's name.
+Would you mind if we talked about it?

-- I've been thinking about our relationship lately and I'd like to talk about where we're going.
+- I've been thinking about the direction of our relationship lately and I'd like to talk about where we're going.
 Can we talk now?

-Start however you feel comfortable, keeping in mind that your partner may be as uncomfortable, if not more so, than you are about the game-time misnomer.
-Avoid bringing it up while in bed or on a date.
+Start however you feel comfortable, keeping in mind that your partner may be as uncomfortable, if not more so, than you are about what happened.
+Avoid bringing it up while in bed, on a date, or in the middle of an argument.
 You can ask her to talk with you about her perspective and her feelings.
 Maybe your name starts with the same letter as her ex's name.
 Maybe it was a brain-freeze in the heat of passion.
-Maybe she was fantasizing about another person.
+Maybe she didn't realize she said her ex's name.
 Maybe she does need a little more time to get over her ex.

 Whatever the reason(s) for calling out the wrong name, and she may not even know why it happened, she can tell you about her feelings for you, which could be all you're looking for.
 Best of luck!